mhbw/springboard/Capstone 1/Springboard Capstone Raw Data Sets/README.md

 #### Feature Creation <a class="anchor" id="Feature_Creation"></a>

-   I created a number of features for these models, all of which were transformations intended to simplify or otherwise interprerate existing columns with the exception of Age and Total Time on Ice.
-Age was a calcuation based on birth date, and is important because players performance tends to fall on what's called an 'age curve', where they peak in their late 20s and then trail off.
+   I created a number of features for these models, all of which were transformations intended to simplify or otherwise interpret existing columns with the exception of Age and Total Time on Ice.
+Age was a calculation based on birthdate, and is important because players performance tends to fall on what's called an 'age curve', where they peak in their late 20s and then trail off.
 Total Time On Ice matters because it's an important feature both in terms of other variables and as we'll see later is a key indicator of player performance.

    I also created the target variable 'Fantasy Points' which is the target for all the models and follows the scoring of the fantasy league, and some features around points and minutes per game, as well as points per 60 minutes.
-I used points per 60 since many in the hockey analytics community have argued that this is more valuable since it shows the rate at which a player performs and smooths out the curves, and I did per game scores thinking that would also show some more clarity; for example showing those that consistantly have multi-point games instead of a flash in the pan with a few solid outings.
+I used points per 60 since many in the hockey analytics community have argued that this is more valuable since it shows the rate at which a player performs and smooths out the curves, and I did per game scores thinking that would also show some more clarity; for example showing those that consistently have multi-point games instead of a flash in the pan with a few solid outings.

 ### 2. Data Exploration<a class="anchor" id="Data_Exploration"></a>

 #### Global View <a class="anchor" id="Global_View"></a>

    Globally there are some trends and notacable curves that we can see at the outset.
-Most notably the points distribution had a bimodal distibution of points with a very long tail to the right.
+Most notably the points distribution had a bimodal distribution of points with a very long tail to the right.

 ![scoredistro](https://github.com/mhbw/springboard/blob/master/Capstone%201/Springboard%20Capstone%20Raw%20Data%20Sets/Images/scoredistro.png)